 - Bazaaris have often allied with other social groups, including the clergy, in anti-government protests when their grievances have overlapped.

-- Under the monarchy, the bazaar prospered as an institution because of state neglect.
+- Under the Pahlavi monarchy, the bazaar prospered as an institution because of state neglect.
 But under the Islamic Republic, individual bazaaris were given key positions of power.

 - Bazaaris have adapted to the new constraints that a state-dominated economy have created and the opportunities that a global economy has provided.
+They have contributed to and benefited from diversification of Iran’s economy.

 - There is no such thing as a single “bazaari mentality,” since bazaars reflect and respond to the political and economic developments of contemporary Iran.

-- Resalaat is a conservative newspaper associated with the Motalefeh faction.
+- Resalat is a conservative newspaper associated with the Motalefeh faction.
 It frequently features opinion pieces on the Iranian economy arguing for more laissez-faire policies that would remove state tariffs and regulations on trade, and benefit the bazaar.

 - Bazaari merchants and their employees are now eligible to enroll in the Social Security Organization’s self-employed pension program, one of the most generous pensions in the world for retirees.